jgerman/advent_of_code_2022/README.md

 Also did this on day 4, got cute with the first check because I assumed the ranges would be large and turning them into sets was going to churn, wound up re-writing to just use sets once I saw the second task.

+## Day 5

+Knocked this out on day 6, so still a day behind.
+A little compulsive refactoring to pass the crate-mover model along after the fact but super easy.
+Most of the work is getting the data into a shape I want to work with.